siravit-pim/Portfolio/README.md

-# My Permanent information storeage.
+# My Permanent information storage.

 ## Python
 - [x] [AI Personal Assistant](Python/SpeechRecognition.py) (Speech Recognition) - using libraries `pyttsx3` is a text-to-speech conversion and `PyAudio` for PortAudio